vetal-e/documentation/_build/markdown/markdown/backend/configuration/yaml/navigation.md

 The `type` option can be used to choose one of the defined [templates]() to render the menu.

+#### NOTE
+This option can only be used for the root item of a menu.
 <!-- Frontend -->